rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 ### 2.4.2 Shelf Lists

-Collection Services and Emory University Archives staff manage the locations of all manuscript and archival collections in an [Excel spreadsheet](<https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu>) located on Box.
+Collection Services and Emory University Archives staff manage the locations of all manuscript and archival collections in an [Excel spreadsheet called the Master Shelf List](<https://emory.box.com/s/q5roxs9gnbm3xmn6q1x0xjecjbrypqxu>) located on Box.
 The shelf list is used to record the location and extent of each collection.
-It includes tabs for MSS collections, EUA collections, born digital inventory, and unaccessioned material.
+It includes tabs for MSS collections, EUA collections, born digital inventory, and unaccessioned material (pending tab).
 All staff members and students have reading access to the document, but only collections services and EUA staff can edit the shelf list.

 **Note:** In addition to the Rose stacks and the LSC, the Rose has material stored at CV Fine Art Storage and in dark storage at Access.
 The University Records Manager places all requests to retrieve material from Access.
 Our contacts to retrieve material at CV Fine Art are Mark Pennell at mpennell@classicdesignservices.com and Caroline Snowberger at caroline@classicdesignservices.com.

 The shelf list should be updated:

+* When new collection material is received (in the pending tab)
 * When a new collection is accessioned (physical or born digital)
 * When the extent of a collection changes
 * When a collection has physically moved from one location to another